Philippine Marine Corps: History

-On orders from President Elpidio Quirino and Ramon Magsaysay, then Secretary of National Defense, the Corps was organized on November 7, 1950, as a Company of the Philippine Fleet's 1st Marine Battalion, then headquartered in Naval Base Cavite, Cavite City.
-Personnel from the United States Army and United States Marine Corps helped train the first Philippine Marines in combat and amphibious duties in Fort Bonifacio in Makati and in various other locations.
-Lieutenant Senior Grade Manuel Gomez was its first commandant, with then Lieutenant Junior Grade Gregorio Lim assisting him, with six other officers (4 seconded from the Navy and two from the Philippine Army) joining them, several of these officers being veterans of the Second World War.
+On orders from President Elpidio Quirino and Secretary of National Defense (later President) Ramon Magsaysay, the unit that was to be known as the Philippine Marine Corps was organized on November 7, 1950, initially known as "A" Company, Philippine Fleet, then headquartered in Naval Base Cavite, Cavite City.
+It was organized under the structure patterned after a Rifle Company of its American counterpart, the United States Marine Corps (USMC).

+Personnel from the United States Army, and the USMC helped train the first "Philippine Marines" in combat and amphibious duties in Fort Bonifacio in Makati and in various other locations.
+Lieutenant Senior Grade Manuel Gomez (Philippine Military Academy Class of 1941) was its first Commandant, with then-Lieutenant Junior Grade Gregorio Lim assisting him, with six other officers (4 seconded from the Navy and two from the Philippine Army) joining them, several of these officers being veterans of the Second World War.

+230 enlisted men will also form the unit, volunteers from the Army and the Navy, veteran Philippine Scouts, and high school graduates.
+These inaugural Philippine Marines volunteered to serve one or more tours of duty and were later given the choice to continue serving in the Navy, or now dedicate their career into the nascent fighting unit.

+Under LTSG Gomez, the Marines underwent a 24-week training program following the ones conducted by the USMC.
+The final eight weeks of this program was spent in a field with the trainees virtually living in an area swarmed with dissident units, such as Communist rebels from the Hukbalahap.

-Their hard work and training would pay off as the Marine Company conducted its first amphibious landing on April 19, 1951, in Umiray, Quezon, and took part in battle for the first time on June 4 of the same year in Nueva Ecija against communist rebels.
-These and other notable battles in various parts of the country, as well as overseas deployments to Korea, led to the Navy's decision to complete the 1st Marine Battalion with the raising of B Company in 1955 and the Headquarters and Service Company also in the same year, thus the marine battalion of one HQ company and two marine rifle companies, with now LCDR Lim in charge, was finally complete.
-(November 7, the date of the 1955 formal raising of the 1st Marine Battalion, is the official date of the Corps Birthday to this very day.)
+Their hard work and training would pay off as "A" Company conducted its first amphibious landing on April 19, 1951, in Umiray, Quezon, and took part in battle for the first time on June 4 of the same year in Nueva Ecija against the Huks.
+These and other notable battles in various parts of the country, as well as overseas deployments to Korea, led to the Navy's decision to activate "B" Company, and the Headquarters and Service Company, now with LCDR Lim in charge.
+These three companies will now compose the 1st Marine Battalion, activated on November 7, 1955.